WheteThunger/EntityScaleManager/README.md

-  "Error.NotTracked": "Error: That entity is not tracked by Entity Scale Manager.", "Error.NotScaled": "Error: That entity is not scaled.", "Error.ScaleBlocked": "Error: Another plugin prevented you from scaling that entity to size {0}.", "GetScale.Success": "Entity scale is: {0}", "Scale.Success": "Entity was scaled to: {0}"
+  "Error.NotTracked": "Error: That entity is not tracked by Entity Scale Manager.", "Error.NotScaled": "Error: That entity is not scaled.", "Error.ScaleBlocked": "Error: Another plugin prevented you from scaling that entity to size {0}.", "Error.CannotMoveWithHiddenSpheres": "You may not move resized entities while spheres are configured to be hidden.", "GetScale.Success": "Entity scale is: {0}", "Scale.Success": "Entity was scaled to: {0}"
 }